 Nancy Reddy, Head of Customer Experience & Digital at Nissan Group of Africa, advises that the marriage of physical and digital needs to be in perfect harmony.
 This allows companies to address the traditional and digital needs of their customer base and prepares them for the growing demand of digital business engagements.

 Rethinking the business of digital customers requires a holistic understanding of the touchpoints from both a customer perspective and a business perspective.
-Businesses that have not already embraced digital transformation or have opted to delay it altogether will face significant challenges in winning and retaining market share from here on.
+Businesses that have not already embraced digital transformation or have opted to delay it all together will face significant challenges in winning and retaining market share from here on.
 Successful customer service and retention hinges on the fast execution of digital operational excellence.